amndrkwe/cull/README.md

 // Losers
 ```

-## Remember:

-All usable functions and types are prefixed with the filename associated.
-Reserved types or functions are prefixed with the an underscore.

 ## ```str.h```:

 It defines a new string wrapper called str and a bunch of really useful functions for string manipulation.
 Be them completely new functions or just reimplementations of the functions already in the C standard.